[3.9] Necromantic Scribe - [6k+ Life] [All Content] [2.5M+ dps] [Fun Playstyle]

 Lategame you want a rare belt with high life and resists.
 A stygian belt is best if you can get one, but a good rare leather/heavy belt is better than a crappy stygian vise.
 This is a good slot to really boost your resistances if you need to.

 These are very cheap and are a good target for corrupting for implicits.
-You can either corrupt a bunch yourself or just buy corrupted ones already.
-Immune to corrupting blood is the best one and you should try and at least get this one.
+You can either corrupt a bunch yourself or just buy a corrupted one already.
+Immune to corrupting blood is the best implicit and you should try and at get a jewel with this (either via volley fire or some random rare jewel).

-Take care placing these Volley Fires.
-They must be socketed somewhere where the Dexterity requirement is fulfilled.
-For this build, there are only 3 valid sockets - The scion socket, the socket near Duelist, and the socket over near Ranger.
+Take care placing Volley Fire.
+It must be socketed somewhere where the Dexterity requirement is fulfilled.
+For this build, there are 3 valid sockets - The scion socket, the socket near Duelist, and the socket over in the Ranger area.

 The remaining jewels can be anything.
-Get life on all of them (either % from normal jewels or +flat from abyssal jewels).
+Get life on all of them (% from normal jewels and 35+ flat hp on your abyssal jewel for the belt).

 Increased minion damage is nice because it scales our own damage due to Spiritual Aid.